SwissStatsR/submit/README.md

 ### `/R` folder

-All R scripts should be in the `/R` folder, following (R package guidelines)[https://r-pkgs.org/code.html].
+All R scripts should be in the `/R` folder, following [R package guidelines](https://r-pkgs.org/code.html).
 Some reasons are:

 -	With `devtools::load_all()`, it is really easy to setup the environment.
 -	Everyone knows where to find the functions.